michaelgtfr/BileMo/Resources/doc/useOfAPI.md

 To be able to use the API, you must have a Client account given by the administrator, only the home page, the connection pages, and the documentation pages are accessible without connection.

+##Headers

+For any request on the API, please put in your HTTP header the form you want to receive the information and the desired version, example

+`Accept: application/json;version=1.0`

+apart from the connection pages and documentation, you will need to send an authentication code in the HTTP header as follows:

+`Authorization: Bearer {code jwt}`

+For any sending of data **(POST method)**, it will be necessary to put a content type json to inform the server of how the information is sent

+`Content-Type: application/json`

 ## Homepage ('/')

 Home page (html) accessible without connection, it contains a welcome message,